Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Acknowledgments

 \section{Acknowledgments}

 The work of X. Duan is supported by National Natural Science Foundation of China (No. 12101424).
-C. Quan is supported by National Natural Science Foundation of China (Grant No. 12271241), Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (2023B1212010001), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515020030), and Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20230807092402004).
+C. Quan is supported by the National Natural Science Foundation of China (Grant No. 12271241), Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (2023B1212010001), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515020030), Shenzhen Science and Technology Innovation Program (Grant No. JCYJ20230807092402004), and Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No. HZQSWS-KCCYB-2024016).
 The work of J. Yang is supported by the National Science Foundation of China (No.12271240, 12426312), the fund of the Guangdong Provincial Key Laboratory of Computational Science and Material Design, China (No.2019B030301001), and the Shenzhen Natural Science Fund (RCJC20210609103819018).